maheshmohanmr/maheshmohanmr.github.io/_pages/publications.md

             <tr>
             <td style="padding:11px;width:100%;vertical-align:middle;border:0px">
                  <p>
-               <b>Copyright notice</b>: Copies1 of the papers are provided here for
+               <b>Copyright notice</b>: Copies of the papers are provided here for
 convenient dissemination of scholarly work.
 They can be downloaded for non-commercial research and education purposes only.
 Copyrights of the papers usually belong to the publishers of the journals or proceedings and